hafslundnett/hdd-style/README.md

 ## Documentation

-The documentation of this project can be found on [Github](https://github.com/hafslundnett/hdd-theme/wiki).
-This project also contains a showoff website that shows examples of most components.
+The showoff website include all documentation off components with related examples.
 The showoff website can be generated/started by running:

 * `yarn`
 * `yarn start`